david-lyu-se/cet-test-plugin/README.md

  - Input name
  - Edit/Delete ?
 (Tell user to edit in .json file)
 3) Application Selected
- - Check if Mono repo exists if not send back to parent with Monorepo choice
+ - Go to 2nd Level Menu
+**2nd Level Menu**
+- Update Plugins Dir
+- Select Plugin
   - FilePicker (Not sure what file to use composer.json should be good)
   - Looking for vendor
     - No vendor composer install
   - Options: